Bhaybhiisparks/Bhaybhiisparks/README.md

 💬 Ask me about Full Stack Development Roadmap.

-📫 How to reach me : I attached links to some of my social media handle(s) above.
+📫 How to reach me : I attached links to some of my socials above.

 😄 Pronouns SHE/HER/HERS